-This is a fantastic coffee and alcohol free variation of one of our most favourite desserts!
+Are you looking for a variation of Tiramisu recipe without alcohol, coffee and eggs?
 The Kids Friendly Apple Tiramisu is a desert that all your family will highly appreciate.

 Tiramisu is one of my most favourite desserts on earth: I just love the combination of its tastes and its creamy consistency.
 But being so adventurous in the kitchen, I enjoy the most making it in unusual variations.
 I have already made Pumpkin Tiramisu, Peach Raspberry Tiramisu and Apricot Tiramisu with Blueberries.
 They all have fantastic tastes but are made with coffee and alcohol, hence not suitable for kids.
 But this time I wanted to make a variation that kids would also eat.

 I chose apples as the starring fruit as they are one of the most common fruits of the season.
 Indeed, this is a great autumn dessert but it also could be a perfect addition to your Christmas or New Years Eve table.